byronmews/metagenomic-tools/README.md

 - merged_abundance_table.txt: all sample profiles merged into one table
 - heatmaps/merged_abundance_table.[phylum|family|genus|species].png: heatmap, with columns clustered based on braycurtis distances, rows by correlation.

-3. QIIME core diviveristy analysis using bpipe
+3. QIIME core diversity analysis using bpipe
 --------------

 Expects joined fastq files within the directory, a qiime parameter file, and qiime sample mapping file (mapping file is given at commandline).
 All fastq within the sample mappng file are used in the analysis.